 As of March 31, 2020, we had \$147.7 million of cash.
-Our net proceeds from this offering will be \$184.0 million, based on the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and offering expenses payable by us.
+We estimate that our net proceeds from this offering will be \$ million, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The net proceeds of this offering and our existing cash will not be sufficient to fund all of our efforts that we plan to undertake.

-We believe that the net proceeds from this offering, together with our existing cash, will enable us to fund our operations into the second half of 2023.
+We believe that the net proceeds from this offering, together with our existing cash, will enable us to fund our operations into

+.
 However, we have based this estimate on assumptions that may prove to be wrong.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 Accordingly, we will need to raise substantial additional capital in connection with our continuing operations.